Hot Wheels Let's Race: Season 3 (2025)

+Beating Professor Rearview and his five giant monsters won't be easy, but a Hot Wheels racer always says, "Challenge accepted!"

 Production

 On September 28, 2023, Netflix announced the greenlight of the series, alongside an order for additional episodes of Gabby's Dollhouse and a trailer for its first Cocomelon original series.
-The vice president of Netflix series animation, John Derderian, also claimed the series offers an exciting, character-forward way into a new social emotional curriculum through public domain characters like The Wizard of Oz that parents and kids are familiar with.

 Animation is provided by Sprite Animation Studios and Japanese animation studio OLM Digital.

 Release

-It was released on Netflix on March 4, 2024.
-With the second season released on September 9, 2024, and the third season released on March 3, 2025.
+It was released on Netflix on March 4, 2024, with the second season released on September 9, 2024, and the third season released on March 3, 2025.